imoutosarehot/TheYuriWay/docs/index.md

 Welcome to the Yuri Way!!

-The Yuri Way is a guide for people learning to with Japanese through Yuri.
+The Yuri Way is a guide for people wishing to learn Japanese with Yuri.

 If you are not already familiar with input based language learning, I suggest reading [this](https://donkuri.github.io/learn-japanese/) site for a good overview.
 Otherwise, this guide will outline my personal approaches to several different components of language learning with an assumption of baseline understanding.